Don’t Leave Making A Will Too Late

 Don’t leave making a Will too late

-Making a will is one of the tasks that people tend to put off most, and it’s one of the main reasons why every year millions of dollars worth of assets left by loved ones don’t end up in the right hands.
+Making a will is one of the tasks that people tend to put off most.
+Also, it’s one of the main reasons why millions of dollars worth of assets left by loved ones don’t end up in the right hands.
+Don’t leave making a Will too late.

-None of us like to talk about death and I can understand why, but failing to make a will can leave those left behind with significant problems and stress at what is already a tough time.
+None of us like to talk about death and I can understand why.
+However, failing to make a Will can leave those left behind with significant problems and stress.
+Extra stress not needed at what is already a tough time.

-Also, having spent a lifetime working hard to accrue wealth and maybe property, surely you want to have a say in who receives what when you die?
+You have spent a lifetime working hard to accrue wealth and property.
+Surely you want to have a say in who receives what when you die?

 A will can ensure that assets remain within the family and are passed on down the generations.
-Some people are concerned that new spouses may inherit their assets in the future, but a well-structured will can stop this happening.
+Some people are concerned that new spouses may inherit their assets in the future.
+A well-structured will can stop this happening.

-More than half of Canadian adults do not have a will and could be at risk of losing control over their estate if they die.
+Did you know that more than half of Canadian adults do not have a Will.
+These Canadians run the risk of losing control over their estate if they die.

 Previous reports have estimated that about half of people who have lost a family member in the past 10 years have struggled to locate their financial assets.

-They could turn to a lawyer to help with their search, but it’s easy to run up a bill of $1000-plus for this service, and even more if it’s not a straightforward case.
+The problem is, most people don’t know what savings, investments, life insurance you own.
+As a result, they have little chance of tracking them down.
+These folks usually turn to a lawyer to help with their search.
+Hiring a lawyer is an easy way to run up a bill of $1000-plus for this service.
+Even more if it’s not a straightforward case.

 Don’t leave it too late